abilandz/NAT3054/Lecture_3/make.md

 # othwerwise, skip this step:
 $ sudo make install

-# b) If you do not have admin privilages, simply add new
+# b) If you do not have admin privilages, simply add a new
 # install directory to PATH with higher precedence:
 $ export PATH=$HOME/cmake/cmake-3.23.1/bin:$PATH
 $ which cmake